sikessle/alksa/ALKSA/FeatureList.md

 ## FROM table list

-* Each Join must be exactly the same (same table, type and ON clause).
+* table list must be exactly the same (same table name, join or subquery).

 ### WHERE clause